Grimzentide/iRacing-Arduino-Pit-Board/README.md

 Click the above image to watch the video on youtube

+#### Optional arguments:
+-h, --help show this help message and exit
+-g This option will use imperial measurements for weight, temperature and volume -sfr This option will disable the show fuel required on pit exit informational messages -spl This option will supress the in pit lane messages -c This option will disable the uploading of logs to the cloud --version show program's version number and exit

 #### Hardware
 * [Arduino Uno or Uno Clone](https://www.arduino.cc/en/Main/arduinoBoardUno)
 * [2.8" TFT Shield via eBay](http://www.ebay.com.au/itm/381238351575?_trksid=p2060353.m2749.l2648&ssPageName=STRK%3AMEBIDX%3AIT) <-- This is the actual TFT I purchased on eBay Australia.